JakupBorkowski/JakupBorkowski/README.md

 Hello guys!👋 I'm Kuba and:

 - 🔭 I’m currently working on system of data acquisition from USB-205 Device (more information in README file in repositories).
-- 🌱 I’m currently learning some c#.
+- 🌱 I’m currently learning some C#.

 - 💬 Ask me about anything.